Rog3rSm1th/frelatage/README.md

 f.fuzz()
 ```

-#### Fuzz with a dictionnary
+#### Fuzz with a dictionary

-You can copy one or more dictionaries located [here](https://github.com/Rog3rSm1th/Frelatage/tree/main/dictionnaries) in the directory dedicated to dictionaries (`./dict` by default).
+You can copy one or more dictionaries located [here](https://github.com/Rog3rSm1th/Frelatage/tree/main/dictionaries) in the directory dedicated to dictionaries (`./dict` by default).

 ## Reports